Ancient Thracian gold hoard unearthed in Bulgaria

 "These are amazing findings from the apogee of the rule of the Getae," said Diana Gergova, head of the archaeologist team at the site of the ancient Getic burial complex situated near the village of Sveshtari, some 400 km northeast from Sofia.

-"From what we see up to now, the tomb may be linked with the first known Getic ruler Cothelas," said Gergova, a renowned researcher of Thracian culture with the Sofia-based National Archaeology Institute.
+"From what we see up to now, the tomb may be linked with the first known Getic ruler Cothelas," said Gergova, a renown researcher of Thracian culture with the Sofia-based National Archaeology Institute.

 One of the tombs there, known as the Tomb of Sveshtari, is included in the World Heritage List of U.N. education and culture agency, UNESCO, for its unique architectural decor with half-human, half-plant female figures and painted murals.